 When my son had a night terror for the first time, it was… well, terrifying (the clue is in the name).
-I think they call it a night terror because it is terrifying for the toddler, and for the parents!
+I think they call it a night terror because it is terrifying for the toddler and the parents!

 I did what I assume most parents would do.
 I picked him up to offer comfort, but nothing worked.
 It was clear that he wasn’t lucid.
 I thought it would be a good idea to hit the lights, so I did.
 For the next 10 minutes, he was terrified.

 Toddlers can have night terrors where their eyes do not open, and some have night terrors but look like they are awake.
 During a night terror, your toddler is asleep.
-In answer to the question ‘why to kids cry in their sleep’, it could be a night terror!
+To answer the question ‘why do kids cry in their sleep,’ it could be a night terror!

 Nightmares are different from night terrors, but they are also a common reason why your toddler cries in their sleep.

-A lot of the time, a toddler will remember a nightmare, and it may wake them up.
-If this happens, you should talk to your toddler about the dream, if they want to – do not force them to talk about it.
+Often, a toddler will remember a nightmare, and it may wake them up.
+If this happens, you should talk to your toddler about the dream; if they want to – do not force them to talk about it.

 3. In Pain

-Toddler years involve a lot of growth, and a lot of injuries too!
-If you are wondering why your toddler cries in their sleep, it could be because they are in pain.
+Toddler years involve a lot of growth and a lot of injuries too!
+If you wonder why your toddler cries in their sleep, it could be because they are in pain.

-Also – if you toddler regularly cries because they are in pain, then you should seek medical advice.
+Also – if your toddler regularly cries because they are in pain, you should seek medical advice.

 Why do toddlers cry in their sleep?
-One reason might be because they are scared and they are in-between a state of sleep and being awake.
+One reason might be that they are scared, and they are in-between a state of sleep and awake.

-You could add in extra comfort by providing your toddler with a night light, or even a light projector with soothing music.
+You could add extra comfort by providing your toddler with a night light or even a light projector with soothing music.

 You should always check your toddler to ensure they are not sick if they are crying while asleep.